igomezv/simplemc_workshop/README.md

 ### Day 1

-- Introduction to Bayesian inference and parameter estimation
+- Overview of Bayesian inference and parameter estimation
 - Introduction and installation of SimpleMC.
-- First examples in SimpleMC.
+- First examples in SimpleMC:
+	- CosmoCalc
+	- Optimizers.

 ### Day 2

+- Review for Day 1.
+- Bayesian inference.
+- Using an ini file (exercise).
-- Model comparison.
+- Model comparison (exercise).
 - New models.
+  - Without cosmology.
+  - Based on LCDM.
-- New datasets.
+- New datasets (optional, exercise).